Sponsored links:

 Tourrettes, Provence, France

-Tourrettes is a picturesque medieval town located in the Alpes-Maritimes department.
-It is characterized by narrow winding streets and charming stone houses adorned with flowers.
-From the town, visitors can enjoy impressive panoramic views of the surrounding area.
-Tourrettes is known for its well-preserved architecture, including the 12th-century Saint Andre Church and the interesting Château du Puy.
-Visitors can enjoy a peaceful atmosphere, explore local artisan shops, and savor traditional Provençal cuisine in this beautiful French region.
+Tourrettes is a picturesque medieval village perched on a hillside in the stunning Alpes-Maritimes department of southeastern France.
+It is a quintessential "village perché" of the Provence-Alpes-Côte d'Azur region, characterized by a labyrinth of narrow, winding streets and beautiful stone houses that seem to cascade down the slope, often adorned with vibrant flowers.
+From its elevated position, the village offers visitors breathtaking, expansive panoramic views of the surrounding valley and rolling hills.
+Tourrettes is celebrated for its remarkably well-preserved architecture, including the historic 12th-century Saint André Church and the intriguing Château du Puy.
+Visitors can immerse themselves in the peaceful atmosphere, browse unique local artisan shops, and savor the authentic flavors of traditional Provençal cuisine, making it an ideal escape in this beautiful French region.

 Parking in Tourrettes